norton-chris/Cell-Segmentation/README.md

 Then just run python Train_model.py

+## HYPER-Parameterization (I use this a lot)
+I use specified_gpu_wandb.py the most.
+I just set the GPU at the bottom of the file. wandb_train.py runs with any available gpu.

 ## How to test model
-There are 3 testing files currently in use:
+There are 3 testing files currently in use: edit "root = "TrainingDataset/data_subset/output/test/"" with a path to a directory of images. (line 41)

+- *Test_patched_predictions - show full size image, label, and prediction (I use this one the most)
 - Test_model.py - show image, label patch, predication patch
-- Test_patched_predictions - show full size image, label, and prediction
 - Test_full_image - show each prediction patch, as well as full size image, label, and prediction

 Make sure to change root and test variables to the correct directories